Queen Flasher

 As temperatures begin to climb and light levels increase, they gradually descend to bask at lower points on the trunk, but will fly back to bask much higher up if disturbed.
 Later, even the weather remains cool and overcast, they descend to settle on riverbanks, often settling on rocks, stones, or logs.
 Once the butterflies have been on the ground for a few minutes they become very reluctant to move, and will remain basking until dusk, even during light showers or drizzle.

-image 3 - Learn Butterflies
+image 3 - Butterflies Store

 Queen Flasher 6